Lavender Essential Oil

 - Alleviating Pain: If you have cuts or bruises, or suffer from other pain, Lavender Essential Oil can do wonders for you.
 It has both anti-bacterial and anti-fungal properties that promote quick and clean healing.
 It can also help muscle pain, earaches, headaches, etc. Please note: although Lavender Essential Oil can be used for medicinal purposes, remember to consult with your GP about treatments for any serious issues.

 - Skin Problems: Do you suffer from acne or skin irritations?
 Lavender Essential Oil has properties that will help cleanse and soothe skin and stop pimples.
 It can help dry skin and even sunburn.
-The benefits Lavender Essential Oils have for skin is why it is so commonly used in massages and by day spas.
-If you have any skin concerns that you want taken care of, Lavender Essential Oil should definitely be in your consideration.
+These benefits are why it is so commonly used in massages and by day spas.

 - Pregnancy: Some essential oils are not recommended for use during pregnancy.
 Although there is some controversy surrounding the use of Lavender Essential Oil during pregnancy, it has been shown through research and been given the all clear from many experts and professionals.
-However, if you are pregnant and considering trying the secret uses of Lavender Essential Oil, we recommend you talk to your GP first.
+However, if you are pregnant we recommend you talk to your GP first.

 - Children: Kids are more sensitive to the use of essential oils than adults are.
 Therefore, it is important to be careful when using Lavender Essential Oil with children.
 Consult with your GP on how you plan to use the oil before commencing use.

-- Quality Oils: When purchasing Lavender Essential Oil, be sure to check that it is high quality oil from a reputable brand, and that it is therapeutic grade and organic.
+- Quality Oils: When purchasing, be sure to check that it is high quality oil from a reputable brand, and that it is therapeutic grade and organic.
 Low quality versions may not work or have different effects on the body, due to added chemicals.

 What can you do with Lavender Essential Oil?